evo-bio/Spermatogenesis/README.md

-This folder contains scripts and processed data used in the analyses of "The evolution of spermatogenesis across mammals".
+This folder contains scripts and processed data used in the analyses of "The molecular evolution of spermatogenesis across mammals".